matsest/az-oidc-managed-identity-demo/README.md

 Demo project to showcase the ability to use user-assigned managed identites and federated credentials instead of service principals with secrets for authentication for GitHub Actions.
 See the [learn more section](#learn-more) for more details about the background.

+> This repo was featured in a blog post of mine from September 2023: [mxe.no | Securing GitHub Actions for Azure with OpenID Connect](https://www.mxe.no/posts/securing-gh-actions-oidc/)

 ## Motivation

 - Use managed identities instead of service principals in GitHub Actions? ❓